-The statute of limitations is normally three years for work comp claims.
+The statute of limitations is normally three years for workers’ compensation claims.
 This can be different in some cases, especially if the insurance company or employer pays benefits for some period of time.
 This can extend the statute of limitations.
 In repetitive trauma cases (like the common carpal tunnel claim) the statute is 3 years from the “manifestation date.”

-TTD stands for Temporary Total Disability.
-It means the time an injured worker is totally disabled from work.
+Temporary Total Disability (TTD) means the time an injured worker is totally disabled from work.
 Usually you need an off work slip from the doctor.
 The benefit is 2/3 of your gross weekly wage.
-If you have two jobs and the one where you were injured knows about both jobs then average weekly wage includes both wages.
-The average weekly wage is based on gross (before tax) earnings.
-This term is sometimes called “TT,” “comp” or “weekly benefits.”
+If you have two jobs and the employer from the job where you were injured knows about both jobs, then the average weekly wage is based on gross (before tax) earnings.
+This term is sometimes called “TT,” “comp,” or “weekly benefits.”
 The maximum and minimum rates are found here.

-If your health carrier pays for your medical bills it is entitled to get paid back by the employer in a workers comp claim.
+If your health carrier pays for your medical bills it is entitled to get paid back by the employer in a workers compensation claim.
 Make sure if your health insurance carrier pays your medical bills that you do not sign settlement contracts or releases that release your rights to medical.
-If you do you may prejudice the work comp carriers right to reimbursement.
-The work comp carrier might decide to sue you.
+If you do you may prejudice the workers’ compensation carriers right to reimbursement.
+The workers’ compensation carrier might decide to sue you.

 Permanent total disability, often referred to as “Permanent Total” means that the worker will never be able to work again.
 Benefits are paid differently than with a permanent partial disability.
 (See Below).